 The vast Daintree Rainforest, named for 19th-century Australian geologist and photographer Richard Daintree, is one of the oldest on the planet, dating back 135 million years.
 Its dense vegetation shelters an unusual array of wildlife, including the musky rat kangaroo and southern cassowary, which we look for on guided walks.
 High in biodiversity, the Daintree holds 30% of Australia’s frog, reptile and marsupial species and 90% of its bat and butterfly species.
 Some 430 bird species live in the canopy, including the locally endemic tooth-billed and golden bowerbird, lovely fairywren, yellow-spotted honeyeater, Victoria’s riflebird, Bower’s shrikethrush and fernwren.
 Ancient plant species date to the Jurassic and Cretaceous periods—remnants of the dinosaur age—with wisk and tassel ferns representing some of Earth's earliest land plants.
 Other ancient flora includes plum pines, southern yews and buny pines.

-A highlight today is a "Dreamtime Walk" in Mossman Gorge.
+A highlight today is a private "Dreamtime" Walk in Mossman Gorge.
 On this meandering stroll through lush rain forest with a local Indigenous guide, learn about traditional plant use, bush food sources, and cultural practices like ochre painting.
 At the end of the tour, gather around for bush tea and damper, the classic Australian soda bread.
 Later tonight, after dinner, take a walk after dark with our Expedition Leader in search of nocturnal wildlife.

-Day 3: Daintree National Park—Private Sunrise Cruise / Quoll Conservancy
+Day 3: Daintree National Park—Private Boat Cruise / Atherton Tablelands

-Rise early for a private boat trip on the Daintree River, flanked by dense rain forest and mangroves, to enjoy birdwatching and nature photography in the golden light of dawn.
-Our solar electric boat moves silently through the water as we cruise in search of crocodiles and other wildlife.
+Rise early for a private boat trip on the Daintree River, flanked by dense rain forest and mangroves, to enjoy birdwatching and nature photography in the golden light of morning.
+Our solar electric boat moves silently through the water as we cruise in search of crocodiles, tree frogs and other wildlife.
 Lunch at the Daintree Tea House, secluded in the rain forest and surrounded by the sounds of birds, is a special interlude in our day.

-Day 4: Exploring the Atherton Tablelands—Private Lake Barrine Cruise
+Day 4: Exploring the Atherton Tablelands—Lake Barrine / Tolga Bat Hospital

 Day 5: Atherton Tablelands / Cairns / Brisbane / Margate